Hasbaya: The Citadel

-During the citadel’s heyday the lower floors were also used to store water and other suppliers, as well as to house animals.
+During the citadel's heyday the lower floors were also used to store water and other suppliers, as well as to house animals.
 At the far end of the courtyard is a wine arched opening set in a wall of alternating black and white stone.
 This was the entrance of the "diwan" or salon of Sitt Chams, wife of Bechir Chehab II, governor of Mount Lebanon between 1788 and 1840.
 To the left of the diwan is the wing occupied by ibrahim Pasha of Egypt during his campaign against the Ottomans in 1838.
-Another, higher entrance, in a wall of yellow and white stone, once gave onto a Crusader church, which was long ago destroyed.
-The rooms surrounding the lower courtyard, including what was once the stables, are now used for storage.

 Overlooking the modern village of Hasbaya in south Lebanon, the Chehabi Citadel occupied a strategic location for the armies of the First Crusade, who are believed to have built the original fortifications in the eleventh century.
 The strategically sited outpost was also used by the Chehabi emirs, who ousted the Crusaders from the area in the 1170s and rebuilt much of the citadel complex for military and residential use.
 Chehabi descendants have continually occupied the site up until this day.
 The 20,000-square-meter complex is centered around a large unpaved courtyard and contains residential buildings and a mosque.
 Its main portal features a carved image of a lion, the emblem of the Chehabi family.
-Expanded and renovated over the course of some eight and a half centuries, the building retains elements of Mamluk and Ottoman architecture and interior decoration.

 Almost a millennium of occupation and war, combined with a lack of maintenance and drainage problems have left the citadel battered, with portions of it in danger of structural failure.
-A recent preliminary study of the conditions of the complex revealed that load-bearing walls of the buildings and fortifications are under stress and cracking.
+A preliminary study of the conditions of the complex revealed that load-bearing walls of the buildings and fortifications are under stress and cracking.
 Some of the interior vaults and ceilings have collapsed or are nearing collapse, and architectural and interior decoration require additional assessment and repairs.

 The Lebanese Foundation for the Preservation of the Emirs Chehabi Citadel–Hasbaya, led by a member of the Chehabi family, has been established for the purpose of conserving the complex.
-The foundation has raised some funds for the study of its condition, but additional resources are required to address the urgent stabilization of failing structures as a first phase of a long-term plan for the conservation of this historically significant site.
-This includes its eventual rehabilitation as a tourist attraction and cultural center that would generate revenue sufficient to maintain it.